Phone numbers

 Our approach

 In the early phase of admission, physical activity may need to be limited.
 Close monitoring of a young person’s physical health may need to include daily blood tests and electrocardiograms (ECGs) as per national guidelines.
-Once a young person is physically stable, activity levels are increased and there is the expectation that the young person works towards a healthier weight.
+Once a young person is physically stable, activity levels are increased and there is the expectation that the young person will work towards a healthier weight.

 Towards the latter part of admission, young people take more responsibility around choices, begin to challenge themselves by eating outside of the hospital in a variety of social contexts, and also begin to make the transition back to home and school, where appropriate.